rancilhac/Genome-Wide-Phylogenies.github.io/Downstream-analyses.md

 ---
-title: Trees exploration and downstream analyses
+title: Trees manipulation and exploration
 ---

-Now that we have calculated the trees, we can explore them and use them for downstream phylogenetic analyses.
-Here, we will see how to filter the trees based on the windows metadata, visualize the trees and run downstream phylogenetic analyses.
+Now that we have a set of trees, we can manipulate, filter and vizualize them before using them for downstream analyses.
+The ape package offers many functionalities for that.

 ## Filtering the trees